noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

+- safeframe: allows ad network publishers to specify that ads must be run in an iframe, and offers an API that allows the advertiser to overcome some of the native limitations of frames
+- exploit kits: determine whether a particular user angent/operating system is vulnerable beore delivering the actual malicious code (the payload)
+  - payload: include scripts that may redirect/lock the browser, viruses, ransomware delivered via vulnerabilities in plugins, or javascript that mines cryptocurrency, etc
+    - generally hosted at dynamically generated URLs and avoid automated scans by triggering only sporadically
 - webhook: when a service provider needs to make calls to your server, e.g. to send notifications; a reverse API on your website that the service provider will send HTTP requests when an event happens
 - attack vectors: the methods that adversaries use to breach or infiltrate your network
 - attack surface: the sum of the different points (for "attack vectors")